 The site service recovery teams will consist of the following departments:

 5. Security / Safety

 The Physical Plant will be responsible for the following functions:

-Telecommunications personnel are responsible for the recovery of the phone systems.
+Telecommunications personnel is responsible for the recovery of the phone systems.
 They will be responsible for evaluating the extent of the damage and interfacing with the appropriate vendors.
-During the recovery, the Telecommunications Recovery Team may need to perform, or oversee, any or all of the following processes in order to successfully recover the site.
+During the recovery, the Telecommunications Recovery Team may need to perform or oversee, any or all of the following processes in order to successfully recover the site.

 1. Recovery plan agreements with selected vendors to restore all switching and cabling requirements for reconstruction.

 Human Resources is responsible for providing employee information to the Disaster Operations Center.
 The Human Resources Recovery Team may perform or oversee, any or all of the following processes to support site recovery.

 1. Coordinate employee assistance and benefit programs for affected employees and family members.

 2. Provide professional counseling and guidance for employees dealing with the disaster.